NEWAGE-Labs/nal.docs/docs/current release/SOPs/Software and Computers/Markdown.md

 #### From Markdown to HTML.

  However, without another program, the text does not actually look formatted.
 An extension exists for [Atom](Atom.md) that allows it to display formatted Markdown within the editor; however this is primarily useful only for personnel that are *editing* documents.
 The published and controlled version of the document is rendered using an interpreting program.
 We use the interpretter [MkDocs](MkDocs.md) to convert the Markdown syntax into [HTML](HTML.md).
-The formatting web documents are then served on the [NAL Documentation Server's](Servers.md) local IP address.
+The formatting web documents are then served on the [NAL Documentation Server's](Servers.md) local IP address using [NGINX](#NGINX.md).

 #### Version Control